-One of the terrible things about ME/CFS is that because of the lack of understanding in the general public, most patients are constantly told to "suck it up", or that "exercise makes other people feel better" etc. Which creates a lot of guilt and shame for patients who already desperately want to do more but physically cannot.
+One of the terrible things that ME/CFS patients are faced with is profound prejudice and judgement about their inability to be as active as they would like.
+This happens because of the lack of understanding in the general public about the illness and how unique post exertional malaise is.
+ME/CFS patients are constantly told to "suck it up", or that "exercise makes other people feel better you need to exercise you are lazy” etc. Which creates a lot of guilt and shame for patients who already desperately want to do more but physically cannot.
 Not to mention not feeling understood.
 And it also pushes people to do more than they should, the results of which can be catastrophic.
 This is why we need more awareness.

-Despite the ravages of ME/CFS, it is one of the least funded illnesses.
-Multiple Sclerosis is thought to be on average less severe in it's impact on patients' quality of life, and effects half the number of people.
-Yet it receives 100 million dollars per year from the Government for research while ME/CFS received 15 million last year.
-HIV receives 28 billion$ per year.
-With so little funding, there is no hope for the millions of people suffering from this illness.
+ME/CFS is one of the least funded illnesses even among benign illnesses that do not have a serious affect on quality of life.
+But Serious illnesses like Multiple Sclerosis receive exponentially more research funding.
+[See the graph below comparing funding to other illnesses].
+Multiple Sclerosis is thought to be on average less severe in its impact on patients' quality of life compared to ME/CFS, and affects half the number of people.
+Yet it receives 100 million dollars per year from the government for research while ME/CFS received 11 million last year.
+With $100 million per year in funding, ME/CFS would likely have been cured years ago.
+HIV receives 28 billion per year and because of this, there are excellent treatments and HIV patients lead relatively normal lives (when they live in places where they have access to these treatments).
+With so little funding, there is no hope for the millions of people suffering from ME/CFS.

 “My H.I.V. patients for the most part are healthy and hearty thanks to three decades of intense and excellent research and billions of dollars invested.
 Many of my C.F.S. patients, on the other hand, are terribly ill and unable to work or care for their families.